nmeri17/suphle-docs/src/docs/v2/authorization/index.md

 ## Combining Authorization Rules

 Authorization rules are additive.
-When multiple `AuthorizeMetaFunnel` attributes are present (either through inheritance or by stacking them on a single method), Suphle executes them in sequence.
+When multiple `PathAuthorization` attributes are present (either through inheritance or by stacking them on a single method), Suphle executes them in sequence.
 A localized rule will only run if the inherited class-level rules have already passed.

 Model-based authorization often requires checking the owner of a specific resource.
 Because `RouteInfo` are populated before the rules run, you can easily retrieve URL parameters like `{id}` within the rule.